gelicia/singSpark/README.md

 # SingSpark
-## A twitter bot that will send notes to a Spark device and make it sing (piezo speaker not included)
+### A twitter bot that will send notes to a Spark device and make it sing (piezo speaker not included)

 1. For wiring, I'm using an example from [SparkFun](http://sparkfun.com).
 See [this diagram](http://ardx.org/src/circ/CIRC06-sheet-SPAR.pdf).
 I'm using pin D0 on the Spark.
-(The code is from [here](http://ardx.org/src/circ/CIRC06-code.txt))
 2. Copy paste musicFunction.cpp into the spark builder and flash it to your spark.
+(The code is from [here](http://ardx.org/src/circ/CIRC06-code.txt))
 3. Get the Spark device ID and access token.
 4. Make a twitter app and get the credentials for that (See [ExampleBot](https://github.com/dariusk/examplebot) for details)
 5. Edit sparkConfig.js and twitterConfig.js with the details